Petroteq Announces Update on Oil Production and Oil Quality Baseline

 SHERMAN OAKS, Calif., Dec.
-09, 2019 (GLOBE NEWSWIRE) -- Petroteq Energy Inc. (“Petroteq” or the “Company”) (TSXV:PQE; OTC:PQEFF; FSE:PQCF), an oil sands mining and production company having a proprietary technology that extracts hydrocarbons without the use of water, is pleased to announce an update on oil production and the facilities oil quality baseline.
+16, 2019 (GLOBE NEWSWIRE) -- Petroteq Energy Inc. (“Petroteq” or the “Company”) (TSXV:PQE; OTC:PQEFF; FSE:PQCF), is a fully integrated oil company focused on the development and implementation of its new proprietary technology for oil extraction with producing assets at Asphalt Ridge near Vernal Utah, is pleased to announce that since last reported it has increased its daily average oil production and made changes to its facilities oil quality baseline.

 About Petroteq Energy Inc.